 Table 4 outlines the results of these two tests, with the p-value results of the AD test above the diagonal of 1's with KS calculated values below.
 Two major takeaways should be considered.
-Firstly, when testing the subsets with the LE detected unassociated flares, for both the AD and KS tests, the LE blazar flares have a higher p-value than the LE Galactic flares.
-In either case, the null hypothesis (unassociated sources come from a Galactic, or, blazar population) cannot be rejected.
+First, when testing the subsets with the LE-detected unassociated flares, for both the AD and KS tests the LE blazar flares have a higher p-value than the LE Galactic flares.
+In either case, the null hypothesis (unassociated sources come from a Galactic or blazar population) cannot be rejected.

-Secondly, when tested with the HE unassociated flares, the HE Galactic flares have a higher p-value than the HE blazar flares, and in both tests the HE blazars have p-values < 0.02.
-This indicates that unassociated flares detected in the HE band are likely not from a blazar parent population.
+Second, when tested with the HE unassociated flares, the HE Galactic flares have a higher p-value than the HE blazar flares,

+Table 4KS and AD p-value Results